 Most of us will spend over a third of our life in bed.
 Those 8+ hours per day can be the focus of frustration when you’re suffering from back pain and unable to get comfortable.
-Worse yet, you may fall asleep but awaken with back pain worse than it was the night before.
+Worse yet, you may fall asleep but awaken with back pain worse than the night before.

 This brings us to one of the most common questions in our office: What is the best position to sleep in with back pain?

-The unfortunate answer is – there is no perfect position for every type of back injury.
+The unfortunate answer is that there is no perfect position for every type of back injury.
 You should always consult with your local chiropractor or physical therapist to determine the specifics of your case.
 However, we’d like to outline a few tips that you can do to ensure a better night’s rest while preventing re-injury.

 CHOOSING THE RIGHT BED & PILLOW

 The age and quality of your mattress can play a significant role in how you fall asleep and awake in the morning.
 A broken-in, worn-out mattress can contribute to both back and neck pain.
 Most experts agree that traditional mattresses should be replaced every 5-8 years and not exceed ten years of use.

 You can read an entire section on mattresses by clicking HERE.
 But this list encompasses some of the significant points:

 - Choose a medium to firm model.
 Excessively soft or hard surfaces can aggravate neck or lower back pain.